cobratbq/goutils/README.md

 # GoUtils

 Common utilities for Go.
 The boundary to inclusion is that these utilities (primarily) work on a single type and rely only on the Go standard library.
+These utilities aim to be useful when a specialized solution is not (yet) necessary.

 The _goutils_ module provides common operations that operate on a single type or within a single package.
 These are all simple sequences of logical operations that are context-independent.
 The module does not rely on any external dependencies.
 Therefore, it provides a minimal threshold to inclusion in any project.
 That is, these functions are not geared towards a specific functional domain.